lecovi/fictional-octo-engine/README.md

-# fuzzy-lamp
+# fictional-octo-engine

-A Flask Hello World example
+A Flask Hello World example with Docker.

 ## Prerequisites

 This application installs and runs with [poetry](https://python-poetry.org/).
 If you don't have it, please follow [Installation Guide](https://python-poetry.org/docs/#installation).
-You also can install it running the following command: `python3 -m pip install poetry --user`

 ## Install